AssaAbloy-GlobalSolutions/axon-extension-dynamodb/README.md

 ## License
-This work is licensed under MIT License except the cross platform reflection code, which has been sourced from [axon-mongo-example] and falls under the Apache License 2.0.
+This work is licensed under MIT License except the example project, which has been sourced from [axon-mongo-example][axon-mongo-example] and falls under the Apache License 2.0.
 These files can be identified by the Apache License header.
 Apache 2.0 license can be found under [axon-example/LICENSE.axon](axon-example/LICENSE.axon).